heroku/vegur/README.md

   it after it receives the final response.
 Note however, that because `Connection: close` is a hop-by-hop mechanism, the proxy will not necessarily close the connection to the client, and may not forward it.
-- The proxy will close all connections to the back-ends after each request, but will honor keep-alive to the client when possible.
+- By default, the proxy will close all connections to the back-ends after each request, but will honor keep-alive to the client when possible.
+Support for keep-alive to the back-end can be enabled by returning the right values out of the `service_backend` callback.
 - The proxy will return a configurable error code if the server returns a `100 Continue` following an initial `100 Continue` response.
 The proxy does not yet support infinite `1xx` streams.